mokagio/DateFactory/README.md

 [![Build Status](https://travis-ci.org/mokagio/DateFactory.svg?branch=master)](https://travis-ci.org/mokagio/DateFactory)

-A μframework for creating `NSDate`, to be used in your unit tests.
+A n-framework for creating `NSDate`, to be used in your unit tests.

+## What's a _n-framework_?

+It's a framework even smaller than a μ-framework, which you should consider using by **copying it's single source and tests files** in your project rather than going through the trouble of using a dependency manager.

+## Why did you make this?

+Two reasons:

+- I wanted an easier way to create fixture `NSDate` in my tests than using `NSDateFormatter`.
+- I wanted to experiment with multiplaform framework, SPM, etc, in a small project.

 ---